Lukires/blog/_posts/2022-10-25-donkey-car.markdown

 Our roadmap would be: store the values conveniently - get the right values/ the values right - also retrieve current capacity.

 # **5. Conclusion**
-While we have found a way to do reinforcement learning in a simulator, as we set out to do, we want to optimize it for the [ADL Minicar Challenge 2023](https://courses.cs.ut.ee/t/DeltaXSelfDriving/Main/HomePage).
-This means we will have to do implement a lot of customizations in the Unity simulator, which is still a work in progress.
-We have also been able to somewhat track energy consumption, which we would like to play around with to figure out how to minimize consumption.
+We have managed to train a self-driving model in a simulator, using reinforcement learning, which is what we set out to do.
+We then found out how to port models from the gym-donkeycar environment to the donkeycar environment.
+A future step could be to test how well a model trained on the simulated [ADL Minicar Challenge 2023](https://courses.cs.ut.ee/t/DeltaXSelfDriving/Main/HomePage) course would perform on the real one.
+We have also been able to somewhat track energy consumption, which could be interesting to use when training models, could be interesting to train models that try to minimize energy consumption over distance traveled.

 # **6. Bibliography**
 [ADL Minicar Challenge 2023](https://courses.cs.ut.ee/t/DeltaXSelfDriving/Main/HomePage)\